Solid-State NMR Experiment

 Light adjustment is mandatory every time after you inserted a sample in either probe or benchtop spinner.

-• Pull the probe out and place it on a floor.
+• Pull the probe out, place it on a floor, open the probe shield.
+Disconnect the temperature control cable TEMP

-• Reattach the gas supply and spin control cable to the probe;
+• Attach the spin control cable to the probe.

 • In MASCONT: